thomasclarke1969/documentation/websdk/tutorials/messages.md

 You could also have used `unreadCount` as a number and rendered a badge, but for this tutorial, its enough that we render these Conversations in bold.

-Open this app in two browsers, one logged in as `Tutorial User` and the second as `User 4`.
-Leave `User 4` with no Conversation selected, and have `Tutorial User` send Messages to `User 4`.  `User 4` should see the Conversation receiving Messages become highlighted.
-When `User 4` opens the Conversation, Read Receipts will be sent, and the highlighting will be removed.
+Open this app in two browsers, one logged in as `0` and the second as `1`.
+Leave `1` (User 1) with no Conversation selected, and have `0` (User 0) send Messages to User 1.
+User 1 should see the Conversation receiving Messages become highlighted.
+When User 1 opens the Conversation, Read Receipts will be sent, and the highlighting will be removed.